vahid-shirbisheh/basic_algorithms_python/README.md

 1. Linkedlists
 2. Graphs
 3. Stack
-4. Queue (with and without using linkedlists)
+4. Queue (without using linkedlists)
+5. Queuell  (queues without using linkedlists)
-5. ...
+6. ...

 This is an ongoing project and more algorithms will be add subsequently.
 Please visit this repo again!